 It is important to take into account that there are a large amount of dogs in the world without homes.
-For this reason, we have to recommend that one considers sterilization.
+For this reason, we have to recommend that one considers neutering your dog.
 Sterilization helps prevent health problems of a serious nature, such as uterine infections.
 In addition, preventing unwanted litters helps reduce stress on the shelter system and prevents healthy dogs being put down.
-Giving a dog a home is a beneficial experience for both owner and dog.

 For more, take a look at our article on why I don't want my dog to have puppies.